Stephen-Psaradellis/SupaGent/integrations/README.md

 # Initialize the connector
 connector = ApolloConnector(api_key="your_api_key_here")

-# Or set APOLLO_API_KEY environment variable and use:
+# Or set APOLLOIO_API_KEY environment variable and use:
 connector = ApolloConnector()

 # Execute the complete workflow